ladybug-tools/ladybug-web/analemma3-3d/README.md

 The **Selected Destinations** menu takes you to pre-selected areas.
 The tooltip for each item show you the number of structures to be loaded.
 The greater the number of structures, the longer the file takes to load.

 The **Moving / Travelling** menu allows to to enter an address or location anywhere in the world.
-You can use the on=screen cursor keys to go to the next tiles.
+You can use the on-screen cursor keys to go to the next tiles.

 The **Map Overlays** allows you to select the type of map images you want displayed over the 3d terrain.